laraklopper/CAR-INVENTORY/MongooseConnections.md

 ```
 const mongoose = require('mongoose');
 ```
+**Event listener triggered on initial connection to the MongoDB server**
 ```
-// Event listener triggered on initial connection to the MongoDB server
+//Event listener triggered on initial connection to the MongoDB server
 mongoose.connection.on('connected', () => {
   console.log('MongoDB connection established');
 });
 ```
+**Event listener triggered once when the connection is successfully opened**
 ```
 // Event listener triggered once when the connection is successfully opened
 mongoose.connection.once('open', () => {
   console.log('MongoDB connection open');
 });
 ```
+**Event listener triggered when the MongoDB connection is lost**
 ```
 // Event listener triggered when the MongoDB connection is lost
 mongoose.connection.on('disconnected', () => {
   console.warn('MongoDB disconnected!
 Attempting to reconnect...');
 });
 ```
+**Event listener triggered when MongoDB reconnects after disconnection**
 ```
 // Event listener triggered when MongoDB reconnects after disconnection
 mongoose.connection.on('reconnected', () => {
   console.log('MongoDB reconnected!');
 });
 ```
+**Event listener triggered on MongoDB connection errors**
 ```
 // Event listener triggered on MongoDB connection errors
 mongoose.connection.on('error', (err) => {